dret/webconcepts/concepts/oauth-token-endpoint-auth-method.md

-The following 3 OAuth Token Endpoint Authentication Method values were found in [all available `webconcepts.info` specifications](/specs).
+The following 3 OAuth Token Endpoint Authentication Method values were found in [all available `webconcepts` specifications](/specs).
 Please be advised that the table shown here is maintained and compiled from [Web Concepts](/) sources.
 The [official OAuth Token Endpoint Authentication Method registry](http://www.iana.org/assignments/oauth-parameters/oauth-parameters.xhtml#token-endpoint-auth-method) is maintained by the [*Internet Assigned Numbers Authority (IANA)*](http://www.iana.org/).

 OAuth Token Endpoint Authentication Method | Specification
 -------: | :-------